fernanda3lias/face-recognition/README.md

 ### Prerequisites

-- Python and libraries listed in the `requirements.txt`.
+- Python and libraries listed in `requirements.txt`.

 ## Usage